martinknytl/EvansLab_borealis_project/Info_basic.md

 If you want to remove a file type `rm -f `\<filename\>; to remove a directory `rm -rf`\<filename\>.

-If you want to clean the screen, do `clear`
+If you want to clean the screen, do `clear`.

+If you want to cancel job type `control c`.

 # Top
 If you want to check the status of the job, do `top`.